How “Plain Language” landed me a trip to Guyana

 If you are interested in learning more about Plain Language, here are some additional links.

-I would be interested in your views on Plain Language.
+I would be interested in your views or experience related to Plain Language.
 Thanks for reading.
 Patrice